 Kendra is President of the New England Association of Parliamentarians and Past President of the George Demeter Unit in Westwood, MA.
 Kendra has served as a Parliamentarian in Fraternal Organizations and served on the Youth Committee for the National Association of Parliamentarians.
 She is a Professional Registered Parliamentarian and looks forward to continuously expanding her knowledge of Robert’s Rules and the parliamentary procedure.

 Secretary & Chairman, Public Relations ● email@example.com

 He holds the Certified Parliamentarian (CP) designation from the American Institute of Parliamentarians and serves on their board of directors.
-He also is the current chairman of the member services committee and a member of the youth committee for the American Institute of Parliamentarians.
-He is parliamentarian of the Electronic Association of Parliamentarians and previously served as chairman of the Bylaws and Rules Committee and as a member of the Nominating Committee of that group.
+He also is the current chairman of the AIP member services committee and a member of AIP’s Betty S. Green Chapter.
+He is the immediate past parliamentarian of the Electronic Association of Parliamentarians and previously served as chairman of the Bylaws and Rules Committee and as a member of the Nominating Committee of that group.
 He is also a member of the Parliamentary Procedure Leadership Development Event Committee for the National FFA Organization.

-Professionally, he works in government as executive assistant to an elected official.
-He has also worked as a state government staffer for an elected official in another state, handling government relations, regulatory affairs, PR, and serving as parliamentarian for the office.
+Professionally, he works for a national nonprofit endowment and uses his parliamentary training daily in that role.
+He is a past government staffer for elected officials handling government relations, regulatory affairs, PR, and served as parliamentarian for those offices.
 He also has experience in the private sector in the fields of government relations and regulatory affairs.